BUSIT’s accessibility concession for people with a transport disability is now available.

 **You can download and print the Accessibility Concession Application form here, and then take it to your GP or participating Disability Agency to complete.**

-The concession will mean free bus travel on all Hamilton buses, as well as on the 20 Cambridge, 21 Northern Connector, 22 Morrinsville/Paeroa, 23 Raglan and 24 Te Awamutu services.
+The concession means free bus travel on all Hamilton buses, as well as on the 20 Cambridge, 21 Northern Connector, 22 Morrinsville/Paeroa, 23 Raglan and 24 Te Awamutu services.
 It does not currently include other public transport services within the Waikato region.

 The free travel will be available to people who have an impairment that means they are unable to drive.
 This impairment could be physical, intellectual, psychological, sensory or neurological.

 People with a permanent disability are eligible, as are people with a temporary disability that is likely to last for six months or more.
 People with a short term disability (less than 6 months) will not be eligible for this concession.

 There is an application process, which includes an eligibility assessment carried out by either a disability agency or a GP.
 The council will then issue an accessibility concession photo ID card, which must be shown to the bus driver to receive the free travel.